Singh-Lab/PertInInt/README.md

 ### 4: Parsing PertInInt output

-* Each gene ranked by PertInInt is also associated with a comma-delimited list of individual functional regions with (positive) *Z*-scores.
-To aid in downstream functional analyses, we provide a script for your convenience to parse this output to create a tab-delimited table highlighting which track types (e.g., specific interaction sites or domains) "light up" for particular genes:
+* Each gene ranked by PertInInt is also associated with a comma-delimited list of individual functional regions with positive *Z*-scores.
+To aid in downstream functional analyses, we provide a script for your convenience to parse this output into a tab-delimited table highlighting the track types (e.g., specific interaction sites or domains) that are significantly mutated in particular genes:

   ```bash
   python highlight_mechanism.py --pertinint_results output/TCGA.Aggregate.muse.aggregated.somatic-PertInInt_output.tsv